jaseknighter/splnkr/README.md

 # splnkr
-this script is modething like an amplitude/frequency tracking sequencer/sampler/effects processor for monome norns with a set of 16 grid-controlled bandpass filters.
+this script is something like an amplitude/frequency tracking sequencer/sampler/effects processor for monome norns with a set of 16 grid-controlled bandpass filters.

-features to add: convolution reverb, multitap delay, a note/drum/effect sequencer.

 *additional documentation in progress*

-*IMPORTANT WARNING*: animating the center frequency with the grid interface can result in loud percussive sounds. use caution!
+*IMPORTANT WARNING*: animating the center frequency of the bandpass filterbank with the grid interface can result in loud percussive sounds. use caution!

 ## installation from maiden
 `;install https://github.com/jaseknighter/splnkr`